lenderpanel

 How does conveyancing in Littleover differ for new build properties?

-Most buyers of new build residence in Littleover contact us having been asked by the seller to exchange contracts and commit to the purchase even before the premises is built.
-This is because builders in Littleover typically buy the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Littleover approach us having been asked by the builder to exchange contracts and commit to the purchase even before the house is finished.
+This is because builders in Littleover typically acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Littleover or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Littleover or who has acted in the same development.

-Due to the advice of my in-laws I had a survey completed on a house in Littleover ahead of appointing lawyers.
-I have been told that there is a flying freehold aspect to the property.
-Our surveyor advised that some mortgage companies tend refuse to give a mortgage on a flying freehold property.
+I decided to have a survey completed on a house in Littleover before appointing lawyers.
+I have been advised that there is a flying freehold element to the house.
+Our surveyor advised that some mortgage companies tend not give a mortgage on such a house.

 It varies from the lender to lender.
-HSBC has different instructions from Nationwide.
-Should you wish to call us we can investigate further via the relevant bank.
-If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Littleover.
-Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Littleover to see if the conveyancing will be more expensive.
+Bank of Scotland has different instructions for example to Halifax.
+If you call us we can look into this further with the appropriate lender.
+If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Littleover.
+Conveyancing may be slightly more expensive based on your lender's requirements.

 Last updated